learndatalab/RAKGE/README.md

 ## Basic Usage
 ### Download the datasets
-Download the dataset from the following link:
+Download the datasets from the following link:
     https://drive.google.com/drive/folders/1ecUQvVTSDqUdY3_PVDeNUvg5LDaTwxZ7?usp=sharing

-and save it in the '/dataset' directory.
+and save them in the '/dataset' directory.

 ### Preprocess the datasets
 To preprocess their numeric attributes, please execute the following command: